 Percy slammed his hand down on the kitchen table.
 "This is her mind, Aud!
 If the Obliviators went around willy-nilly altering thoughts and memories, then it would be chaos!"

 "I'm highly qualified, Dad," Molly stated coolly.
-"And it's not like I do this all the time.
+"And it's not as though I do this all the time.
 Lucy still remembers all the bad things that have happened to her.
 Like walking in on you and Aunt—"

 "What I'm saying is that Lucy is in capable hands," the brunette said, ignoring the outburst.
 "And I've told you what she told me happened.
 It…might be better for her, just this once."